AI-Literacy-Labs/Built_With_ACTUAL_Character_AI/Patent_Notice.md

 <!--
-   Copyright © 2025 Travis Gilly / Real Safety AI Foundation Licensed under CC BY-NC-ND 4.0 - NO COMMERCIAL USE See LICENSE.md - Prior Art / Patent Pending
+Copyright © 2025 Travis Gilly / Real Safety AI Foundation Source Available License - Commercial Use Prohibited See LICENSE.md - Prior Art Publication / Patent Pending -->
-   -->

 # Patent and Prior Art Notice

-   This repository constitutes prior art published on November 3, 2025.
+   This repository constitutes prior art published on November 6, 2025.

    The author reserves all patent rights and is pursuing patent protection.